lordksix/django-template/README.md

     **Do not forget to get the you agree with the version on the requirements, if not you can change it or update afterwards and refreeze.**

-2. Create a new Django application running the following command change the NAMEOFPROJECT:
+2. Create a new Django application running the following command change the core:

     ```bash
-        django-admin startproject NAMEOFPROJECT .
+        django-admin startproject core .
     ```

-    - Update NAMEOFPROJECT in .flake8
+    **Update core in .flake8 and docker-compose.yml**

 3. Update settings.py file: